 An Evening of Dinner and Board Games

-Our fourth annual Board Games Night will be held on Tuesday, December 13 from 6:30-9:30pm at the NoMad Hotel.
+Our fifth annual Board Games Night will be held on Monday, December 11 from 6:30-9:30pm at the NoMad Hotel.
 Supporters are invited to meet students and play our favorite games: Ricochet Robots, Set, chess, Apples to Apples, and more.

 MORE ABOUT THE EVENT